fullcalendar/fullcalendar-docs/_docs-v4/week-numbers/weekNumberTitle.md

 String, *default*: `"W"`
 </div>

-This text will go above the week number column in the month/basic views.
-It will go alongside the week number text in the top-left cell for agenda views.
+This text will go above the week number column in the DayGrid views.
+It will go alongside the week number text in the top-left cell for TimeGrid views.

 The default value will change based on the current [locale](locale).